 - being taught to “follow our passions”; to follow our dreams and we will succeed.
 This is a notion I find slightly problematic and misleading.
 We often read articles and hear motivational speeches of people who have set out to pursue their passions, how they have tried, tried and tried again.
 Failed and tried again.
 And eventually, they make it.
 Not only do they make it, but they make it big.
 Society uses these successful figures as prime examples; to reinforce to us that we should follow our passions and we will succeed.
 But is this realistic?
 Unfortunately not.
 Society doesn’t teach us about the other side of the coin.
 We don’t hear motivational speeches of people that have tried, tried and tried again, and failed.
 Speeches and articles about people who have lost everything, and are now spending the rest of their lives trying to rebuild a life.
 Schools won’t teach us this reality because it goes against the social ideal of following our passions.
+I believe that the highly successful figures that have made it big in the world can somewhat be a little out of touch with reality.
 Yes, I do believe its important to work in a field you are interested in, but it is equally as important to be made aware of the pros and cons of following a “risky” passion.

 - Another reality school’s don’t teach pupil’s is that arts degrees will not guarantee you a job.
 Because schools teach us to follow our passions, they then can’t go and tell us that we should think twice about doing an arts degree, as it goes against what they teach us about following our dreams.
 Arts degrees are risky because they don’t necessarily lead to a specific job, and may not guarantee you with a work by the end of your studies.
 Arts degrees may equip you with a random set of skills in say history, or sociology, anthropology and so forth, but unfortunately, there aren’t many jobs out there that require such a skill set.

 Schools also don’t teach us about the alternatives i.e. a gap year.
-If you are eighteen, you don’t know yourself or what to do with your life.
-One of the best thing you could do in that situation is go on a gap year.
+If you are eighteen, you don’t know yourself or what to do with your life, one valuable experience you could undergo is the experience of a gap year.
 Travelling alone is invaluable, it will help you to grow and discover yourself – your likes, dislikes, personality traits, interests and so forth.
 When I left High School, I didn’t fully understand what a gap year was and had no idea that it could even be an option.
-In hindsight, taking a gap year would have been beneficial to me and I wish that we had been taught more about this in school.
+In hindsight, taking a gap year may have been beneficial to me and I wish that we had been taught more about this in school.

 If you are a student reading this, about to go onto university, my advice would be to: